 When watching this film you should be prepared to hear everyone speaking as if whatever is happening is the most significant thing that has ever happened.
-Self-importance just oozes out of every frame of this movie as if the four screenwriters, and yeah there four writers which is never a good sign, were writing a story to rival the works of Isaac Asimov and Arthur C. Clarke, but when the film finally rolls to its “conclusion” the audiences is left realizing that nothing substantive has been said about anything.
-When your film is about one of the universes biggest mysterious you’ve got to put at least some thought in to it.
+Self-importance just oozes out of every frame of this movie, as if the four screenwriters – Note: four writers on a movie is never a good sign – were writing a story to rival the works of Isaac Asimov and Arthur C. Clarke, but when the film finally rolled to its “conclusion” the audience was left realizing that nothing substantive had been said about anything.
+When your film is about one of the universes biggest mysterious you’ve got to put at least some thought and effort into it.

-What story we are given owes more to likes of Jules Verne and Shakespeare then it does Clarke or Asimov; when the crew of the Palomino learn that the ship they’ve spotted is the long-lost USS Cygnus, and that the only person on board is the famous Dr. Hans Reinhardt (Maximillian Schell), we get serious Captain Nemo vibes with a heavy dose of The Forbidden Planet, which of course was a science fiction update of Shakespeare’s The Tempest.
-In The Black Hole we have Reinhardt as this film’s version of Prospero and in place of a the villainous island native Caliban from the play we get a robot by the name of Maximilian, who looks like he was purchased from a Sharper Image catalog edited by Satan.
+What story we are given owes more to likes of Jules Verne and Shakespeare then it does Clarke or Asimov; when the crew of the Palomino learn that the ship they’ve spotted is the long-lost USS Cygnus, with the only person on board being the famous Dr. Hans Reinhardt (Maximillian Schell), we get serious Captain Nemo vibes – with a heavy dose of The Forbidden Planet – which of course was a science fiction update of Shakespeare’s The Tempest.
+In The Black Hole we have Reinhardt as this film’s version of Prospero, and in place of a the villainous island native Caliban, from Shakespeare’s play, we get a robot by the name of Maximilian, who looks like he was purchased from a Sharper Image catalog edited by Satan.

-We learn that Dr. Hans Reinhardt had been ordered to return to Earth, his mission to find “inhabitable life” (that should have been “Inhabitable worlds” but somehow this kind of mistake got by four writers) being deemed a failure, but he tells our heroes that his ship had suffered major damage from a meteor field and that his communications equipment had been wrecked.
+We learn that Dr. Hans Reinhardt had been ordered to return to Earth, his mission to find “inhabitable life” – Note: That should have been “Inhabitable worlds” but somehow this kind of mistake got by four writers – being deemed a failure, but he tells our heroes that his ship had suffered major damage from a meteor field, and that his communications equipment had been wrecked.
 Reinhardt explains that he is the sole human aboard, having sent the rest of the crew off twenty years ago, and he appears shocked to find out that his crew never reached Earth.

 In the two decade since he has apparently spent all his time studying the black hole with the intent of someday, “Going in, through and beyond!”
-That he is lying about the fate of his crew is fairly evident and soon even our dimwitted heroes have figured out that the android crew that Reinhardt supposedly built are actually zombified crew members via laser lobotomy.
-Harry discovers that the Cygnus has an AgroPod big enough to feed an entire crew yet the ship supposedly only has one human on board and Captain Holland witnesses what appears to be a funeral procession for one of the androids.
-This is when the shit hits the fan and Reinhardt orders his robot Stormtroopers, who look and move like goose-stepping cybermen from Doctor Who, after the Palomino crew with orders to “Liquidate our guests.”
+That he is lying about the fate of his crew is fairly evident – humanoid robots with faceless masks being the first clue – and soon even our dimwitted heroes have figured out that the android crew that Reinhardt supposedly built are actually zombified crew members, lobotomized via laser.
+Harry discovers that the Cygnus has an AgroPod big enough to feed an entire crew, yet the ship supposedly only has one human on board, and Captain Holland witnesses what appears to be a funeral procession for one of the androids.
+This is when the shit hits the fan and Reinhardt orders his robot Stormtroopers – who look and move like goose-stepping cybermen from Doctor Who – after the Palomino crew, with orders to “Liquidate our guests.”

-Now this all may sound rather exciting; an obsessed Captain Nemo like character having lobotomized his crew to fulfil a mad dream to explore a black hole, a ship manned by said creepy humanoids as well as laser gun toting robots led by a robot devil with spinning Cuisinart blades for arms, we even have a ship that looks like a cross between an oil refinery and the S.S.
+Now this all may sound rather exciting, how could it not?
+An obsessed Captain Nemo like character having lobotomized his crew to fulfil a madman’s dream to explore a black hole, a ship manned by said creepy humanoids as well as laser gun toting robots, themselves led by a robot devil with spinning Cuisinart blades for arms.
+We even have a ship that looks like a cross between an oil refinery and the S.S.
 Poseidon, and all of this would one would assume would lend itself to a pretty gripping an action packed tale, but sadly it doesn’t.

-The movie isn’t even helped by the score provided by the great film composer John Barry because even though the movie has some wonderfully operatic themes, stuff you’d expect in a space opera, when the final act eventually kicks into gear we get this down tempo and ponderous music during the supposedly exciting laser battles between our heroes and the evil robots.
+The movie isn’t even helped by the score provided by the great film composer John Barry, because even though the movie has some wonderfully operatic themes – stuff you’d expect in a space opera – when the final act eventually kicks into gear we get this down tempo and ponderous music during the supposedly exciting laser battles between our heroes and the evil robots.
 What was Barry thinking?
-The entire film is guilty of having the worst pacing ever as each scenes seems to just plod along until the next bit of melodrama must be thrown at us by one of our main characters; Anthony Perkins will spend most of the screen time ass kissing Maximillian’s Schell’s mad scientist Reinhardt, the hot shot young hero Pizer is only around so that he can argue with V.I.N.CENT, “When I volunteered for this mission, I never thought I’d end up playing straight man to a tin can” and then we have both Robert Forster and Yvette Mimieux who both seem completely out of place in the film, and then there’s Ernest Borgnine’s character who never made any sense to me from the start and had me asking, “What kind of news outlet sends middle-aged out of shape reporters on a deep space missions?
+The entire film is guilty of having the worst pacing ever as each scenes seems to just plod along until the next bit of melodrama must be thrown at us by one of our main characters.
+Anthony Perkins will spend most of the screen time ass kissing Maximillian’s Schell’s mad scientist Reinhardt, the hot shot young hero Pizer is only around so that he can argue with V.I.N.CENT, “When I volunteered for this mission, I never thought I’d end up playing straight man to a tin can” and then we have both Robert Forster and Yvette Mimieux, who both seem completely out of place in the film, and then there’s Ernest Borgnine’s character who never made any sense to me even from the start, and had me asking, “What kind of news outlet sends middle-aged out of shape reporters on a deep space missions?
 Did his editor hate him that much?”

-Of course the real stars here are the movie’s visual effects, and they are spectacular; the film sports 150 matte paintings by the great artist Peter Ellenshaw and the model design and construction of the spaceship Cygnus is absolutely fantastic.
-The shots of the little Palomino craft as it search lights scan the dark hull before the Cygnus suddenly lights up like a high-rise on Christmas Eve is simply stunning.
-It’s clear that not only did a lot of money go into this project but also a lot of love, but no matter how awesome your movie’s visual are if they are in service of a lacklustre script the film is pretty much doomed.
+Of course the real stars here are the movie’s visual effects – they are spectacular – and the film sports 150 matte paintings by the great artist Peter Ellenshaw, and the model design and construction of the spaceship Cygnus is absolutely fantastic.
+The shots of the little Palomino craft – as it search lights scan the dark hull before the Cygnus – suddenly bathed in lights of this monstrous ship, like a high-rise on Christmas Eve, is simply stunning.
+It’s clear that not only did a lot of money go into this project but also a lot of love, yet no matter how awesome your movie’s visual are if they are in service of a lacklustre script the film is pretty much doomed.

-As I mentioned earlier this film began shooting without a finished script, which kind of explains why the film really doesn’t have much of an ending, and as our heroes follow the mad Hans Reinhardt into the maelstrom of the black hole we get a bit of stuff that a charitable person would say was an “homage” to the trip through the monolith in 2001: A Space Odyssey, but then the film all of a sudden goes Biblical for no rational reason as our “heroes” pass through Heaven and Hell.
-You can just picture those four sad sack writers banging their heads against the wall as they try to come up with an ending, and I’d say director Gary Nelson should have had them shot for dereliction of duty.
+As I mentioned earlier this film began shooting without a finished script, which kind of explains why the film really doesn’t have much of an ending, and as our heroes follow the mad Hans Reinhardt into the maelstrom of the black hole we get a bit of stuff that a charitable person would say was an “homage” to the trip through the monolith in 2001: A Space Odyssey – before suddenly going Biblical for no rational reason – as our “heroes” pass through Heaven and Hell.
+You can just picture those four sad sack writers banging their heads against the wall as they try to come up with an ending, and If that were the case I’d say director Gary Nelson should have had them shot for dereliction of duty.
 So what did these genius writers eventually come up with?
-We see Hans Reinhardt and the evil robot Maximillian doing a bit of space ballet before Reinhardt finds himself trapped within his own creation and then we see them literally in Hell.
+We see Hans Reinhardt and the evil robot Maximillian doing a bit of space ballet before Reinhardt finds himself trapped within his own creation, and then we see them literally in Hell.

-The Black Hole had a lot of potential but saddled with a weak script, and a director mostly known for television work, it really didn’t stand much of a chance.
-We are constantly treated with glimpses of the better film this thing could have been; Hans Reinhardt is depicted as your clichéd obsessed mad scientist but there is a moment in the film where he runs up to Kate, right after the evil robot Maximillian has buzzsawed into Durant’s chest, and he whispers to her, “Protect me from Maximillian.”
+The Black Hole had a lot of potential but saddled with a weak script – and a director mostly known for television work – it really didn’t stand much of a chance.
+We are constantly treated with glimpses of the better film this thing could have been; Hans Reinhardt is depicted as your clichéd obsessed mad scientist, but there is a moment in the film where he runs up to Kate – right after the evil robot Maximillian has buzzsawed into Durant’s chest – and he whispers to her, “Protect me from Maximillian.”
 What is that about?
-We do see that the robots all seem to function in some autonomous fashion, with Maximillian tending to take things into his own hands (clamps?) but we never get the impression that he isn’t anything more than a mechanical thug created by Reinhardt, so what’s his deal?
+We do see that the robots all seem to function in some autonomous fashion, with Maximillian tending to take things into his own hands (clamps?) but we never get the impression that he isn’t anything more than a mechanical thug created by Reinhardt, so what’s his deal here?
 Why at the end does Reinhardt fear him?

 • The actors walking around in slow motion to simulate no gravity is pretty goofy.